January and February have been ... interesting, to say the least. Where do I even begin?

 Want to complain about my latest project?
 Rave about how great my opinions are?
 Send me an @!

-Ryan is resident devops, infrastructure and rails backend nerd at Storehouse, building the future of interactive storytelling and making sure the servers don't fall over in the process.
+Ryan is one of the storers of stories and infrastructure wonks at Storehouse, building the future of interactive storytelling and making sure the servers don't fall over in the process.
 He contributes to a bunch of Free Software projects, as well, including KDE and the Fedora Project.